grant-lewis/gr-lora_sdr/README.md

 </p>

 ### Modifications
-- `multibin_bins`: Runtime control input that updates the number of edge bins used by the multibin SNR estimator
+- `multibin_bins`: Runtime message input that controls the number of edge bins used by the multibin SNR estimator
   - e.g., PMT message "4" uses the first 4 plus last 4 bins when computing signal energy.
 - `fft_preamble`: FFT of the first dechirped preamble symbol as it arrives (complex stream)
 - **`log`: Extended output stream (float) - the multibin SNR computations (alongside the existing sync/SNR-related measurements) are accessible here**.
 See the block documentation for the output order.